Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 const perms = stats.mode & 0o777;

-console.log(perms.toString(8)); // "644"The mode field is an integer.
-High bits encode the file type (regular file, directory, symlink, device).
-Low 9 bits encode permissions.
-Masking with 0o777 extracts just the permission bits, stripping the file type information.
+console.log(perms.toString(8)); // "644"The mode field is an integer that carries more than permissions.
+Its high bits encode the file type, such as regular file, directory, symlink, or device.
+The low nine bits encode the permissions.
+Masking with 0o777 strips away the type information and leaves only those permission bits.

-If you stat a file and see a raw mode like 33188, that's 0o100644 in octal.
-The 0o100 part means "regular file."
-The 644 part is the permission bits.
-You almost never need to decode the file type from mode manually - that's what stats.isFile(), stats.isDirectory(), and friends are for.
+If you stat a file and see a raw mode like 33188, that is 0o100644 in octal.
+The file-type bits are 0o100000, meaning "regular file", and the low permission bits are 0o644.
+You almost never need to decode the file type from mode manually; stats.isFile(), stats.isDirectory(), and the other type-checking methods do that more clearly.

 0o644- owner reads/writes, everyone else reads.
 Default for most files.0o755- owner reads/writes/executes, everyone else reads/executes.
 Standard for executables and directories.0o600- owner reads/writes, nobody else has access.
 Private keys, credentials.0o777- everyone can do everything.
 Almost never appropriate.

-For directories, the execute bit means something different.
-It controls whether you can traverse into the directory - access files inside it, cd into it.
-A directory with read but no execute lets you list its contents, but you can't open anything inside.
-A directory with execute but no read lets you access files if you know their names, but you can't list what's there.
-Directories usually get 0o755.
+For directories, the execute bit has a different meaning.
+It controls search and traversal: whether you can enter the directory, resolve names inside it, and cd into it.
+A directory with read but no execute lets you list filenames, but you cannot open entries inside.
+A directory with execute but no read lets you access a known name, but you cannot list what is there.
+That is why directories usually get 0o755.

 How Default Permissions Work

-When your Node process creates a file, it doesn't get 0o666 (read/write for everyone).
-The OS applies a mask first.
-The umask is a process-level bitmask that turns off specific permission bits on newly created files.
+When your process creates a file, the requested mode is not necessarily the final mode.
+The operating system applies the process umask first.
+The umask is a process-level bitmask that turns off selected permission bits on newly created files.

 0o666 (default for files)